Policy on Extenuating Circumstances Affecting Assessment

 vi) Extenuating circumstances will not be considered as grounds for adjusting marks awarded for assessments already completed.

-vii) The University will not limit the number of times a student can apply for additional extenuating circumstances for a particular exam or assessment.
+vii) The University will not limit the number of times a student can apply for extenuating circumstances for a particular exam or assessment.
 Each request will be considered on its individual facts and a request will not normally be rejected simply because the student has had the maximum number of attempts allowed under its regulations for an exam or assessment or has reached the normal maximum registration period for their course.
-However, where multiple applications are made within the same academic year Faculties/Schools may with reference to the particular circumstance’s affecting the student and the number of assessments affected) suggest that the student consider suspending studies instead.
+However, where multiple applications are made within the same academic year Faculties/Schools/Collaborative Partner Institution may, with reference to the particular circumstances affecting the student and the number of assessments affected, explore with the student the possibility of suspension of studies.
+Suspension of Studies - Taught Programmes - Swansea University

-Exceptionally there may be cases where the University notes that a student’s circumstances are compelling but decides not to approve the request because it does not think that the student has a realistic prospect of completing their programme or achieving an exit award (if applicable for that programme).
-For example, a student may have already had several attempts at an assessments but not passed any credits or made any progress academically, with all reasonable support options in place or a student may have reached the normal maximum registration period for their course, or they may, in the provider’s academic judgment, have no reasonable prospect of completing their course within that timeframe (or be likely to complete if allowed more time) given their progress to date.
+Exceptionally there may be cases where student’s circumstances are compelling, but the request is not approved because the student has no realistic prospect of completing their programme or achieving an exit award (if applicable for that programme).
+For example, a student may have already had several attempts at an assessments but not passed any credits or made any progress academically, with all reasonable support options in place or a student may have reached the normal maximum registration period for their course, or they may, in the Swansea University’s/Collaborative Partner's academic judgment, have no reasonable prospect of completing their course within that timeframe (or be likely to complete if allowed more time) given their progress to date.

-ix) Exceptionally, an application may be considered without supporting evidence if a student can provide a satisfactory explanation on why such evidence cannot be supplied.
-The University will consider such applications sympathetically.
+ix) Exceptionally, an application may be considered without supporting evidence if a student can provide an appropriate explanation on why such evidence cannot be supplied.
+Such applications will be considered sympathetically.

-x) Extenuating Circumstances shall be considered by a School/Faculty Special Circumstances Committee/appropriate Committee or appropriately trained and experienced staff members of academic and/or professional services staff who are delegated to act on their behalf.
+x) Extenuating Circumstances shall be considered by a School Extenuating Circumstances Committee/appropriate Committee and/or by appropriately trained and experienced staff members of academic and professional services staff.

 3. Guidelines on ‘Extenuating Circumstances’

-3.1.1 The following is a non-exhaustive list of circumstances unlikely to be accepted by the University as valid extenuating circumstances:
+The following is a non-exhaustive list of circumstances unlikely to be accepted as valid extenuating circumstances:

 - Financial problems, including the effect of paid employment.